alexgaarciia/AIMathAnalysis/README.md

 If you invested $5,000 for 10 years at 9% compounded quarterly, how much money would you have?
 What is the interest earned during the term?
 ```

-- ChatGPT Output:
+- Wolfram Output:
 <p align = "center">
    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot/General%20instructions/level15.png" width = 600>
    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot/General%20instructions/level15.2.png" width = 600>
    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot/General%20instructions/level15.3.png" width = 600>
 </p>

 By checking the results, we can see that these coincide with the solutions.
-Hence, ChatGPT was able to understand that it was a compound interest problem.
+Hence, Wolfram was able to understand that it was a compound interest problem.

 ##### Level 16: Deciphering a phrase knowing each letter was shifted by a certain number (requires knowing that we are talking about Caesar's cipher decoding).
 The example from below comes from the following PDF: [Caesar Cipher Decoding: Answer Key](https://s3.amazonaws.com/prod-hmhco-vmg-craftcms-public/CipherAnswers.pdf).